 So how can an organization become driven by customer experience?
 Here are four highly important factors to consider:

-- The individual or the team responsible should never work in a vacuum and must have an access to and visibility of broader organization.
-Create a process or a platform, such as a forum, where information and idea can flow and teams can collaborate to form customer focused solutions.
+- The individual or the team responsible should never work in a vacuum and must have an access to and visibility of the broader organization.
+Create a process or a platform, such as a forum, where information and idea can flow and teams can collaborate to form customer-focused solutions.

 - Understand that you have the support of a critical mass.
 It’s not about the one individual or the team responsible for customer experience, it changing the organization’s culture.
 And to do so, you need critical mass.
 You must focus on everyone from senior executive leaders to individuals across different levels and functions.